It can be difficult to distinguish between corned beef and beef brisket.

 Having said that, the brisket still needs enough fat to keep the meat moist throughout the cooking process.

-It’s critical to leave at least a half-inch of fat on the meat so that it’s juicy and melts in your mouth once it’s cooked.
+It’s critical to leave at least a half-inch of fat on the brisket so that it’s juicy and melts in your mouth once it’s cooked.

 Particularly, one that consists of brown sugar, black pepper, a spice blend or some other spice mixture, and kosher salt.